daviseford/aos-reminders/README.md

 Launches the test runner in the interactive watch mode.

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-_Note: We currently do not have any unit tests.
-Don't worry about this command for now_

 ### `yarn build`